Transport in serial spinful multiple-dot systems: The role of electron-electron interactions and coherences: Methods

 \subsubsection{Intradot Interaction}

 For intradot interaction all the levels $mnkl$ are considered to be in the same dot.
 By employing the normalization condition for the wave function, the direct elements can be estimated as:

-where $d$ is the typical distance within the dot and for this specific structure that we assumed here $d\approx10$ nm.

-Another set of interaction matrix elements that has to be taken into account are $V_{mnmn}$, which act as exchange terms for equal spins and scattering terms for different spins.
-A numerical calculations based on box-wavefunctions provides $V_{mnmn}=U_\mathrm{ex}\approx 2$ meV.
+where $\sigma=\sqrt{\langle ({\bf r}-\langle{\bf r}\rangle)^2\rangle}$ is the standard deviation for the spatial extension of the dot wave functions.
+Another set of interaction matrix elements that has to be taken into account are $V_{mnmn}$ (for $n \neq m$), which act as exchange terms for equal spins and scattering terms for different spins.
+Trying different test wave functions, we observe